oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

     ```
     </details>

 7. Perform the Data Pump transportable import.
 In the next lab, the instructions will describe in detail what happens.
 However, for now, just start the import directly.
+When prompted for a password, enter *oracle*.

     ```
     <copy>